 Throughout the M&A process listening to what people are saying and not assuming all is known is a fundamental early adoption.
-The change management environment needs to be promoted and embedded into the integration and transformation at very early days - ideally seconds after the “ink is dry” on the agreement.
+The change management environment needs to be promoted and embedded into the integration and transformation very early on - ideally seconds after the “ink is dry” on the agreement.

-Leaders traditionally execute the plan for post-merger very well, with great enthusiasm and all the actions and activities required.
+Leaders traditionally execute the plan for the post-merger very well, with great enthusiasm and all the actions and activities required.
 Often though, once the process commences, they simply fail to deliver the cadence required for sustainable and ongoing success.
 Shortfalls in expectations and ‘performance failure’ in the post-merger environment are often related to the absence of strict monitoring of the post-implementation strategy.
 Thus, as time progresses, it is critical for leaders to continually evaluate progress towards meeting specific goals and objectives.

 Managing change during an integration must be designed and targeted as to the specific organization’s culture.
-Knowing that change always starts at the top tier, each leader must be personally involved in defining the many facets of what the new company will look and feel like prior, during and post M&A. Such actions will ultimately define the future success of the merger.
+Knowing that change always starts at the top, each leader must be personally involved in defining the many facets of what the new company will look and feel like prior, during and post M&A. Such actions will ultimately define the future success of the merger.

-About Mark Lindley
+About Mark Lindley:

-B|G guest contributor Mark Lindley is a Director and member of the Bâton Global Advisory Board.
+Mark Lindley is a Director and member of the Bâton Global Advisory Board.
 With over 20 years as a Human Resources and Business leader, his career success has been through an entrepreneurial and curious approach to new challenges and ventures, keeping a firm focus on the strategic direction, regardless of the changing and ambiguous environment.
-Operating across the Middle East, Asia, Europe, UK and North America regions at Director, SVP and Group level HR positions within FTSE and Top 100, MNCs and leading national brands, Mark has always had a highly commercial focus on sustainable growth of an organization.
-He is a proven leader, trusted adviser, coach and HR entrepreneur.
+Operating across the Middle East, Asia, Europe, UK, North America regions at Director, SVP and Group level HR positions within FTSE 100, MNCs and leading national brands, Mark has always had a highly commercial focus on sustainable growth of an organization.
+He is a proven leader, trusted adviser, coach, and HR entrepreneur.
 Mark is invited and actively participates as a keynote speaker, panelist and contributor to think-tanks on topics such as, business transformation, change management, culture engagement, talent capability, leadership, organizational design, learning frameworks and employee motivation.